sagnikrana/Portfolio-Telling-Stories-Using-Data/README.md

 # The Overcrowding and Prolonged Detention of Children and Adults in the Rio Grande Valley(Reporter's perspective):

 The condition in the CBP premises in Rio Grande Valley is getting worse at an alarming rate.
 There is a serious overcrowding and prolonged detention of unaccompanied alien children (UACs), families, and single adults that require immediate attention.
-According to the sources, there is an increase in about 124% in the numbers since the previous year.
+According to the sources, there is an increase of about 124% in the total numbers since the previous year.

 ![cbp_apprehension](https://github.com/sagnikrana/Portfolio-Telling-Stories-Using-Data/blob/master/CBP%20apprehension.jpg)